Guilhermesfl/coding-challenge/README.md

 ### Description

-To solve the coding challenge and pass all the acceptance criterias, my plan was to develop a application to emulate what a real world API and Web FrontEnd communicating would look like.
-So I decided to develop the following three project parts:
+ My plan to solve the coding challenge and pass all the acceptance criterias was to develop an application to emulate what a real-world API and Web FrontEnd communication would look like.
+So I decided to develop the following three projects:

   - js_version -> `API using Express`
   - ruby_version -> `API using Sinatra`
   - bonus -> `Web FrontEnd using React`

-Each one of the projects have its own detailed description.
+Each one of the projects has its detailed description provided in README files.

 #### `js_version` and `ruby_version`

-By default, servers `run on port 3333`
+By default, servers will run on port `3333`  and can be accessible by going to **http://localhost:3333**

 #### `bonus`

-Provide a Web FrontEnd which consume one of the developed API.
-So, in order to run the FronEnd and actually see the data, it is necessary that either the `js_edition` or the `ruby_edition` servers are running.
+Provide a Web FrontEnd that consumes one of the developed APIs.
+So, to run the FronEnd and see the data, either the 'js_edition' or the 'ruby_edition' server must be running.

-By default, servers `run on port 3000`
+By default, the FrontEnd will run on port `3000` and can be accessible by going to **http://localhost:3000**